Vicky-2409/Book_Review_API/README.md

 2. **Repository Pattern**: Implemented to make the database layer replaceable and testable
 3. **JWT Authentication**: Selected for its stateless nature and scalability
 4. **Pagination**: All list endpoints include pagination to handle large datasets efficiently
+5. **Tailwind CSS**: Used for rapid UI development and consistent styling
 6. **Axios Interceptors**: Implemented for automatic token handling and error management

 ## 🔧 Extending the Application